-- Spatial layers, which contains all the GIS spatial layers available to the Secretariat (e.g. boundaries of SIOFA subareas, Management Units) - Codes, including countries, gears and species codes etc.
+- Spatial layers, which contains all the GIS spatial layers available to the Secretariat (e.g., boundaries of SIOFA Subareas, Assessment Areas) - Codes, including countries, gear, and species codes etc.

-These have been described in the outputs of project SEC2021-05, where it was noted that the data is repeated (i.e., overlaps) across the first two databases.
-A suggestion has been made to further develop the 3 databases as three 'subject areas' that form part of a single SIOFA Fisheries Database in the future.
+These have been described in the outputs of project SEC2021-05 (e.g., SC-07-08), where it was noted that the data was repeated (i.e., overlaps) across the first two databases.
+A suggestion has been made to further develop the three databases as three 'subject areas' that form part of a single SIOFA Fisheries Database in the future.

-Further data (e.g., on active vessels) is available from Annual National Reports (2015-2021) that SIOFA CCPs submit to the Scientific Committee every year and are publicly available.
+Further data (e.g., on active vessels) is available from Annual National Reports (2015-2021) that SIOFA CCPs submit to the Scientific Committee every year, which are made publicly available on the SIOFA website (https://siofa.org/meetings/groups/Scientific%20Committee%20Meeting).